 In February of 2007, Behar donned her psychologist’s hat and advised people to “follow their heart” when it comes to celibacy.
 The sage then intoned, “That is why a lot of the priesthood is so screwed up right now.”
 Jumping on the bigoted bandwagon, O’Donnell chimed in: “Celibacy is not part of the human condition.
 It is not normal, right, everyone is a sexual being.”

 According to these two ex-Catholics, Catholics in general don’t read the Bible.
 In March Behar offered this excuse as to her own ignorance: “I never read the Bible as a child because I was Catholic.”
 O’Donnell concurred, saying, “I didn’t know anything about it.
 Again, Catholic, you just read the Missalette.”
-The following month, Behar suggested that the Catholic Church fosters superstition, saying, “When I was a kid I used to be [superstitious] because the Catholic Church has a lot of that sort of thing in it, but then I sort of grew out of it.”
+The following month, Behar suggested that the Catholic Church fosters superstition, saying, “When I was a kid I used to be

 The Holy Father has been slandered more than once.
 Despite the fact that then-Cardinal Ratzinger was put in charge of investigating cases of abuses after the sex abuse scandal broke in 2002, O’Donnell claimed in October that “the person who was in charge of investigating all the allegations of pedophiles in the Catholic Church from the eighties until just recently was guess who.
 The current pope.”
 Later that month, O’Donnell again misstated the facts, alleging, “The current pope was the person who was supposed to investigate these charges of sex abuse in the Church in the last 20 years.”

 These supreme wits have trotted out the bigoted cliché that all priests are pedophiles.
 During a discussion in May about male nannies, Behar jokingly asked Walters if she would have hired “a priest perhaps” to watch her daughter.